 RGN Nurse Practitioner/Independent/Supplementary Nurse Prescriber

 Maria started her nursing career as a care assistant in 1990, having completed her NVQ2 in care Maria commenced her Nurse training at Lincoln and qualified in 1995.
 Maria gained her nursing experience at Grantham Hospital in General Medicine, Coronary care, and Acute medical admissions, Maria joined The New Springwells Practice in 2000.
-During her time here Maria has gained a Diploma in Chronic Disease management in particular Diabetes, Coronary Heart Disease, Maria also completing a Minor Injuries and Minor Illness training course.
+During her time here Maria has gained a Diploma in Chronic Disease management in particular Diabetes, Coronary Heart Disease, Maria has also completed a Minor Injuries and Minor Illness training course.
 In 2015 Maria's role was Nurse Practitioner/Independent/Supplementary Nurse Prescriber.

 Maureen trained and worked at St. Bartholomews Hospital in London from 1984-1988.
 Her experiences continued at Grantham Hospital in Emergency Admissions unit and coronary care until 2002.
 Maureen then became a Practice Nurse at The New Springwells Practice and has since furthered her training into Asthma, COPD and smoking cessation.

 Sam trained at the Luton and Dunstable Hospital between 1986 - 1989, Sam then moved to Peterborough Hospital and gained experience in orthopaedics until 1997.
 Sam then move to the cedars in Bourne in 1997 -1999 followed by Deputy Matron at the Old Hall from 1999 - 2004, from there Sam worked as a community RGN until 2010 when she joined New Springwells Practice.
 Sam has special interests in Tissue Viability, Wound Care and Leg Ulcer Management.